nemequ/wav/README.md

 Operator overloading doesn't work in C, so if you want your code to work in both languages you'll have to use the named versions.
-However, the *named* overloads (*e.g.*, `wav_add`) do work in C, even if you're not targeting C11.
+However, the *named* overloads (*e.g.*, `wav_add`) do work in C.

 Of course the type system still protects you; you can't pass a `wav_f32x4_t` and a `wav_i32x4_t` to `wav_add` and expect it to work… the types have to match.

-Since (AFAIK) LLVM is the only game in town for compiling C/C++ to WebAssembly SIMD, WAV doesn't have to worry about compatibility with other compilers, which means we can actually use C11 generic selections even in earlier modes; we just have to suppress the `-Wc11-extensions` diagnostic that clang wants to emit (which we do in `wav.h`, you don't have to worry about it).
-That means that you get the overloaded methods in C even if you're not working in C11.
+Critically, we also don't support operations which WASM SIMD128 doesn't support; for example, attempting to multiply vectors of 8-bit integers will result in an error.
+This is in contrast to GCC-style vector extensions which will emulate the instruction in software, often resulting in performance problems.

 Between the distinct types and the overloading, one way to look at this is that WAV takes the opposite approach as `wasm_simd128.h`.